erorus/casc/README.md

 ## Development Status

-This tool is still in development, though most of the basic stuff is complete.
+This tool is considered complete.
 It should be able to extract most files from both local and remote CASC sources.

-Command line options and default functionality may change in later versions.

 Features that are not planned to be supported:
 * Patch archives (unnecessary since we aren't going to patch old files)